State of Alaska CASA Program

 Independent research has demonstrated that children with a CASA volunteer are substantially less likely to spend time in long-term foster care and are less likely to reenter care.

-The state Office of Public Advocacy (OPA) administers Alaska CASA, the state CASA organization, and five local CASA programs.
+The state Office of Public Advocacy (OPA) administers Alaska CASA, the state CASA organization, and four local CASA programs.
 These programs recruit and train volunteers who are supervised on their cases by OPA’s staff guardians ad litem.
-In 2011 there were 166 CASA volunteers in OPA’s CASA programs, representing the best interests of 418 children in Anchorage, Mat-Su Valley, Juneau, and Fairbanks.
+In 2019, there were 120 CASA volunteers in OPA’s CASA programs, representing the best interests of 371 children in Anchorage, Mat-Su Valley, Juneau, and Fairbanks.